HarnoorG/Data-Analysis-Portfolio/SUPERMARKET-SALES-ANALYSIS/README.md

 Solanum	                    22442	        191226.98
 ```

 Flower/Leaf Vegetables is clearly the top category as it has sold more than double the total quantity that the next highest category, capsicum has sold.
-It also did more than 250,000 RMB in revenue compared to Capsicum.
+It also did more than 250,000 RMB more in revenue compared to Capsicum.

 ### Tableau